plain-solutions-gmbh/kirby-components/README.md

 ```

 > The first and the second parameter could be an array or an Kirby object, that contains a content object.
-> Try it out whats working for you.
+> Try it out what is working for you.

 ## Using in your panel